wavded/graygelf/readme.md

 // concat by space style "hello world" log.info('hello', 'world')

-// include a full message and custom fields using .a log.info.a('short', 'full', { foo: 'bar' }) log.info.a('short', 'full', { foo: 'bar' })
+// include a full message and custom fields using .a(ttach) log.info.a('short', 'full', { foo: 'bar' })
+log.info.a('short', 'full', { foo: 'bar' })